 If you’re a small business owner, you’re likely aware of the home office deduction.
 But did you know there’s another tax break you can use that involves renting your home to your business?

-In today’s post, I’ll tell you how to legally rent your home for tax-deductible business purposes.
+In today’s post, I’ll tell you how to legally rent your home for tax-deductible business purposes—and how it can work alongside (not against) the home office deduction when used for different spaces in your home.

 How can I legally rent my home for tax-deductible business purposes?

-Your business can rent your home under IRS Code Section 280A(g), which is often referred to as the “Augusta Rule,” “Masters Rule,” or the “14 Day Rental Rule.”
-This tax law allows someone who owns a personal residence to rent the space to a business and not pay taxes on the rental income as long as the home is only rented for 14 or fewer days during the year.
-This also means that the home cannot be used as your primary place of business in order to take advantage of this tax break.
+Your business can rent your home under IRS Code Section 280A(g), often called the “Augusta Rule,” “Masters Rule,” or the “14-Day Rental Rule.”
+This rule lets someone who owns a personal residence rent the space to a business and exclude the rental income from tax as long as the home is rented for 14 or fewer days during the year.

-As with all things IRS, there are several rules you’ll need to follow to keep this transaction legal:
+As with all things IRS, follow these rules to keep the arrangement clean:

-• You must use the space for legitimate business purposes and not solely for entertainment.
-To prove this (if audited), it’s wise to have an agenda and keep meeting minutes.
+• Use the space for legitimate business purposes (not entertainment).
+To prove this (if audited), keep an agenda and meeting minutes (or a production plan).

-• Send an invoice to your business and make sure your business pays the invoice out of the business account.
+• Invoice your business and pay the invoice from the business account.

-• Your business must be an S-corporation, C-corporation, or partnership in order to qualify for this tax benefit.
-If you are a sole proprietor or own a single-member LLC, then you don’t qualify.
+• Your business should be a separate entity (e.g., S-corporation, C-corporation, or partnership).
+If you are a sole proprietor or own a single-member LLC without an entity election, you generally can’t “rent to yourself.”

 Why would I rent my home to my business?